tatsuyakari1203/markdown-editor/README.md

 - **Google Docs Import**: Direct conversion from Google Docs to Markdown
 - **HTML to Markdown**: Support for HTML to Markdown conversion
 - **Clipboard Integration**: Paste and auto-convert from clipboard
+- **Smart Paste with KaTeX**: Intelligent OCR with mathematical formula support
 - **Table Normalization**: Automatic table format standardization

 ### 📤 **Diverse Export Options**